Corrected generalized cross-validation for finite ensembles of penalized estimators: Proofs in

 Under \Cref{assu:Gaussian-feature,assu:Gaussian-response}, the matrix $\bZ$ has i.i.d.\ $\cN(0,1)$ entries.
 The individual risk component $R_{m,\ell}$ in \eqref{eq:R_M} and the residuals $(\br, \tilde{\br})$ can be written as functions of $(\bZ, \bh, \tilde\bh)$ as follows:

 Our first lemma below provides the derivative formula of $\bh$ with respect to $\bZ$, which is an important component of our proof.
-Similar derivative formula have been studied in M-estimation \citep{bellec2022derivatives}, multi-task linear model \citep{bellec2021chi,tan2022noise}, and multinomial logistic model \citep{tan2023multinomial}. \begin{restatable}[Variant of Theorem 1 of \cite{bellec2022derivatives}]{lemma}{LemDerivative} Suppose the penalty $g$ satisfies \Cref{assu:penalty} with a constant $\mu>0$.
+Similar derivative formulas have been studied in M-estimation \citep{bellec2022derivatives}, multi-task linear model \citep{bellec2021chi,tan2022noise}, and multinomial logistic model \citep{tan2023multinomial}. \begin{restatable}{lemma}{LemDerivative}[Variant of \citet[Theorem 1]{bellec2022derivatives}] Suppose the penalty $g$ satisfies \Cref{assu:penalty} with a constant $\mu>0$.
 Then there exists a matrix $\bB\in \R^{(p+1)\times (p+1)}$ depending on $(\bz_i)_{i\in I}$ such that

 and the derivative of $\bh$ with respect to $\bZ=(z_{ij})_{i\in [n], j\in[p+1]}$ is given by

 Furthermore, $\bV := \bI_n - \bZ \bB \bZ^\top \bL$ satisfies the following:

 where $\bG=\bX\bSigma^{-1/2}\in\R^{n\times p}$ is a standard Gaussian matrix. \end{restatable} \Cref{lem:derivative} is proved in \Cref{proof:lem:derivative}.
 Note that \Cref{lem:derivative} holds for the derivatives of $\tilde \bh$, using $\tilde\bB$, $\tilde \bL = \bL_{\tilde{I}}$, and $\tilde\bV$ instead.